Python Sample

 Install some Python packages

-(venv) $ pip3 install numpy pyaudio sox pydub
+pip3 install pyaudio sox pydub

 Install the Cochl.Sense SDK